mark-kubacki/apt-image/README.md

 ### Hints

 Leveraging git's "textconv" you can track changes to the archive files.
+This merely changes how diffs are displayed.
 Run:

 ```bash
 git config --global diff.tar.textconv "tar -tavf"